 - Relying on the Holy Spirit

-6. The Armor of God: The Sword of the Spirit
+6. The Only Offensive Weapon in the Armor of God: The Sword of the Spirit

-But handling a sword takes practice and knowledge.
-So too, effectively using the Word of God means being both a student and a doer of Scripture.
-If you know Scripture, it will be easier to detect and reject Satan’s lies and avoid stumbling (2 Peter 1:10).
+- And if you know and live out Scripture, it will be easier to detect and reject Satan’s lies and avoid stumbling (2 Peter 1:10)

 7. The Armor of God: Prayer